-About Robert Seth Hayes and David Gilbert
+About David Gilbert

 David Gilbert is a longtime anti-imperialist.
 He became active around the civil rights movement in 1960, and later organized against the Vietnam War.
 He spent 10 years as part of an underground resistance to imperialism.
 Working as an anti-racist ally of the Black Liberation Army in 1981, David and others were captured in connection with an attempted expropriation (theft for political reasons) of a Brink’s truck in Nyack, NY.